AdobeDocs/commerce-webapi/src/pages/rest/index.md

 # REST API Overview

-The [REST API documentation][] describes the REST APIs that are available on the latest release of Magento 2.
+The [REST API documentation][] describes the REST APIs that are available on the latest release of Adobe Commerce.

 This documentation uses [ReDoc][] to organize and present schema files that follow an [Open-API specification][].
-The schema files this tool uses are generated from a running instance of Magento 2.4, and it represents the state of the code at the time the file was generated.
+The schema files this tool uses represent the state of the code at the time the file was generated.

 You can also create a dynamic REST API documentation set on your server with live data.
-Magento uses [Swagger][] to display REST APIs for all installed products and allows you to try out the APIs.
+Commerce uses [Swagger][] to display REST APIs for all installed products and allows you to try out the APIs.
 For more information, see [Generate local REST API reference](generate-local.html).

 [REST API documentation]: https://magento.redoc.ly